 Bereavement – the loss of a loved one through death – is a normal, common human experience.
 Although it is associated with a period of acute suffering, most people adapt to their loss over time (Stroebe et al, 2007).

 Grief and bereavement support encompasses the 'entire experience of family members and friends in the anticipation, death, and subsequent adjustment to living following the death of a loved one' (Christ et al, 2003).

-To deliver the highest standard of care there is a requirement to ensure that the patient, their caregiver/s and family have access to bereavement care, information and support services.
+To deliver the highest standard of care there is a requirement to ensure that the patient, their family carers have access to bereavement care, information and support services.